UW-FLOM/flom-react/README.md

 * [node](https://nodejs.org/en/)

 # Getting started
-To run the project, clone this repo, then from the repo root:
+To run the project in development mode, clone this repo, then from the repo root:

 ```
+cd client
 yarn install
 yarn start
 ```